Wendy Carrillo: Earlier career

 For ten years, she was the host and executive producer of a community-based radio program called "Knowledge is Power" on KPWR 106 FM.
 Carillo also worked as a writer and producer for Nuvo TV.
 She was also a regular contributor to Pivot's Take Part Live, Huff Post Live, The Young Turks' The Point and Al Jazeera America.
 In 2014, she was the co-founder of now-defunct Reported.ly, which was a social media startup that aimed at covering issues of conflict, human rights and political movements.
 She was also a communications manager for labor union called Local 271, the Los Angeles affiliate of Service Employees International Union.

 In 2017, Carrillo announced her intention to run to replace then Congressman Xavier Becerra following his appointment to Attorney General of California.
 Carrillo ultimately received 5% and lost to then State Assemblyman Jimmy Gomez and attorney Robert Lee Ahn.
-Gomez defeated Lee Ahn, receiving 60.1% of the vote and was formally sworn in on July 11, 2017.

 California State Assembly

 Carrillo speaking during L.A.'s first Indigenous Peoples' Day in 2018.

 Following Gomez's resignation to be formally seated in the United States House of Representatives, Carrillo announced that she would run to replace Gomez in the California State Assembly.
 On October 3, 2017, Carrillo received 22.2% of the vote and secured a spot in the general election.
 Carrillo faced Planned Parenthood – Los Angeles board member Luis Lopez.
 On December 5, 2017, Carrillo defeated Lopez, receiving 53.5% of the vote.

 In 2018, Carrillo faced libertarian adjunct professor Christopher Stare.
 Carrillo easily defeated Stare as expected, receiving 86.6% of the vote.
 In 2020, Carrillo ran unopposed in both the primary and general election.

 On October 22, 2022, Los Angeles City Councilmember-elect Eunisses Hernandez alleged that a female canvasser for Congressman Jimmy Gomez and Carrillo made anti-Asian comments about their challengers, David Kim, who is Korean-American, and Mia Livas Porter, who is Filipina-American, respectively, while visiting Hernandez's home.
 In late October 2022, a Highland Park voter made similar allegations except this time it involved two female canvassers.
 In response, both Gomez's and Carrillo's campaigns offered an apology to their challengers and reached out to Hernandez via Twitter and separate phone conversations assuring that they had taken action to ensure the canvasser(s)-in-question were no longer part of the campaign.

 In June 2023, during a protest led by UNITE HERE Local 11, the Los Angeles Police Department arrested Carrillo after she refused to disperse.

 In April 2023, she announced her decision to run for the Los Angeles City Council district 14 against the incumbent Kevin de León, instead of running for reelection to the State Assembly.
 Carillo lost the election held on March 5, 2024, garnering only 15% of the vote.

-Carrillo is a member of the California Legislative Progressive Caucus.
+During her tenure, Carrillo was a member of the California Legislative Progressive Caucus.